LinuxForHealth/py-service-wrapper/README.md

 - The `version` on line 1 defines the version of the YAML file format being used.
 Currently the version is ignored since this project only supports 1 version.
 - The `project` section provides the actual details about the entrypoints into the project such as `name` and `version`.
 - the `project.module` defines the module under which the functions that need to be exposed as the services reside
+- the `startup` and `shutdown` are lists of functions to be called during startup and shutdown respectively
 - entrypoints is a list where each entry is a separate endpoint for the service and each entry contains:
   - A unique `name`.
   - The `entrypoint` which is the name of the function in the `project.module` which needs to be exposed.